 Sergei Shchukin once said “If a picture gives you a psychological shock, buy it.
 It’s a good one.”
 And the Matisse painting I would like to show you today shocked me.
 Unfortunately, the reproduction of Matisse’s The Dessert or Harmony in Red cannot show the depth of the color and the power of this intimate painting but nevertheless let’s discuss the story behind this artwork.

-in Fondation Louis Vuitton in Paris.
-Sergei Shchukin was the most important Russian collector of early twentieth-century Western art.
-He collected works by the impressionists, post-impressionists, fauvists, cubists - all art that can be now named "modern".
-His collection, along with that of fellow modern art collector, Ivan Morozov, form the core of the collections at the State Pushkin Museum of Fine Arts in Moscow and the State Hermitage Museum in St. Petersburg.
+Sergei Shchukin was the most important Russian collector of early 20th century Western art.
+He collected works by the Impressionists, Post-Impressionists, Fauvists, Cubists, all art that can now be labeled “modern.”
+His collection, along with that of fellow modern art collector, Ivan Morozov, forms the core of the collections at the Pushkin State Museum of Fine Arts in Moscow and the State Hermitage Museum in St. Petersburg, Russia.

-Matisse is one of the leading figures in modern art.
-Along with Pablo Picasso and Marcel Duchamp, he helped to define the revolutionary developments in painting throughout the opening decades of the twentieth century.
-Although he was initially labelled a Fauve, his works from 1908 shouldn't be called Fauvist.
-The paintings of the Fauves were characterized by seemingly wild brush work and strident colors, while their subject matter had a high degree of simplification and abstraction.
-Around 1908 Matisse started to go his own way - he turned into more decorative way of thinking about color.
+Henri Matisse is one of the most important figures of 20th century European art.
+Along with Pablo Picasso and Marcel Duchamp, he helped to define the revolutionary developments in painting throughout the opening decades of the 20th century.
+Although he was initially labeled a Fauvist, his works from 1908 do not belong to the movement.
+The paintings of the Fauvists were characterized by seemingly wild brushwork and strident colors, while their subject matter had a high degree of simplification and abstraction.
+Around 1908 Matisse started to go his own way.
+He turned to a more decorative way of thinking about color.

-The color selection generates a feeling of warmth and comfort, while contrasting richly and intensely.
-In affirming the flatness of the red colour, the artist managed to create within it the impression of space.
-All the elements of the painting makes the impression of a single whole.
+The color selection generates a feeling of warmth and comfort while contrasting richly and intensely.
+In affirming the flatness of the color, the artist managed to create within it the impression of space.
+All the elements of the painting make the impression of a single whole.

-The motif of a room decorated with vases, fruits and flowers became common in Matisse’s works.
+The motif of a room decorated with vases, fruits, and flowers appeared often in Matisse’s works.